arangodb/arangodb/Documentation/README_maintainers.md

   - required/optional - whether the user can omit this parameter
   - subtype / format (can be empty)
-    - subtype: if type is object or array, this references the enclosed variables. can be either a swaggertype, or a *RESTRUCT*
+    - subtype: if type is object or array, this references the enclosed variables. can be either a swaggertype, or a *RESTSTRUCT*
     - format: if type is a native swagger type, some support a format to specify them

 ## RESTSTRUCT